LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/conversational-commands.md

 ## Set up

-For information on setting up this feature, please see our documentation in the [Developers Community](https://developers.liveperson.com/liveperson-functions-integrations-conversational-commands.html).
+For information on setting up this feature, please see our documentation in the [Developer Center](https://developers.liveperson.com/liveperson-functions-integrations-conversational-commands.html).